Join Date: Aug 2003

 IMHO, for single handing a boat there are more important things than lines led aft.
 A good headsail furling system is where I would start.
 Then I would want a way to handle the main.
 I have lazy jacks on my boat (O'day 35) that make dropping the main easy.
 My boat is on a mooring, so I usually get aboard, start the engine, prepare to shove off, and raise the main while still at the mooring.
 Then I drop the mooring lines, and stroll back to the cockpit to grab the wheel.

 I can't reach the main sheet from the wheel but I can reach the head sail sheets.
 I either engage the pilot or just lock the wheel when I need to adjust the main sheet or traveler.

 Lastly, my boat came with the main halyard led aft, but I moved it back to the mast.
 It's much easier to raise the main that way, and I like to be at the mast when I drop it to make sure the main flakes nicely.

-If a man speaks at sea where there is no woman to hear, is he still wrong?
 To view links or images in signatures your post count must be 10 or greater.
 You currently have 0 posts.